-I lost my daughter in Athens Greece, and neither of us spoke the language.
+I lost my daughter at the Acropolis in Athens Greece, and neither of us spoke the language.
 Find out how she was lost in Athens, and the lessons we learned from this terrifying experience.

 On our Mediterranean cruise that departed from Athens, I was so excited to show my university student daughter around one of my favorite European cities.
 We arrived a couple of days before our cruise, so we could settle in and have plenty of time for sightseeing.
 I was looking forward to shopping for bargain leather goods at the Plaka and Monastiraki, enjoying some delicious Greek specialties at a taverna or two, and revisiting some of the ancient historical sites that I had visited as a college student some twenty-five years before.